We look forward to welcoming you to Northside! Please be in touch if you have any questions.

 Bring your whole self and your true self to this participatory communion service.
 The second Sunday of each month is different.
 Worship is shorter, and we share breakfast instead of communion.
 Children are welcome, included, and essential.
 They may act their age and will receive thematic coloring pages upon arrival.

 Our music reflects our mixed ethnic culture.
-Led by Shawn Welling on guitar, we sing traditional Anglo and African American hymns as well as meditative and contemporary Latin and Hispanic tunes.
+Led by Dina "Liz" Gutierrez, we sing traditional Anglo and African American hymns as well as meditative and contemporary Latin and Hispanic tunes.
 The lyrics are bilingual.
 Expect to be offered something percussive for the closing song.
 We insist on ending with joy and vigor.

 What to Expect On Sundays